 4.6 Comprehend the specifics of cloud application architecture

-Candidates must understand the various security components and technologies required in a cloud application architecture.
+Candidates need to understand the various security components and technologies required in a cloud application architecture.

-Candidates will need to understand how security components such as web application firewall (WAF), database activity monitoring (DAM), API Gateway etc., work in a cloud environment.
+Candidates need to understand how security components such as web application firewall (WAF), database activity monitoring (DAM), Extensible Markup Language (XML) firewalls, and application programming interface (API) gateway work in a cloud environment.

-Candidates will need to understand data encryption at rest and in motion in the cloud using technologies/protocols such as transport layer security (TLS), a virtual private network (VPN) etc. In addition, the management of encryption keys in the cloud by the cloud service provider (CSP) and the cloud consumer.
+Candidates need to understand data encryption at rest and in motion in the cloud, using technologies/protocols such as transport layer security (TLS), a virtual private network (VPN) and the management of encryption keys in the cloud by the cloud service provider (CSP) and the cloud consumer.

-Candidates will need to understand how sandboxing, application virtualization, and application orchestration works in a cloud environment.
-Popular cloud orchestration tools include AWS Cloud Formation, Terraform, Azure Automation etc.
+Candidates need to understand how sandboxing, application virtualization and application orchestration (e.g., microservices, containers) work in a cloud environment.
+Popular cloud orchestration tools include AWS Cloud Formation, Terraform, Azure Automation, etc.

 4.7 Design appropriate identity and access management (IAM) solutions

-Candidates will need to understand identification, authentication and authorization in the cloud and the various components and protocols that make up an IAM solution.
+Candidates need to understand identification, authentication and authorization in the cloud and the components and protocols that make up an IAM solution.

-Candidates will need to understand federated identity (e.g., Security Assertion Markup Language (SAML), Open Authorization (OAuth) etc.) and single sign-on works, the benefits of both protocols and how they work.
+Candidates need to understand federated identity (e.g., Security Assertion Markup Language (SAML), Open Authorization (OAuth), etc.) and single sign-on, the benefits of those protocols and how they work.

-Candidates will need to understand how identity providers such as Azure Active Directory, AWS IAM, Google Cloud Identity, Okta Identity Management etc. interface with cloud applications.
+Candidates need to understand how identity providers such as Azure Active Directory, AWS IAM, Google Cloud Identity, Okta Identity Management, etc., interface with cloud applications.

-Candidates will need to understand the various authentication factors (i.e., something you know, something you have and something you are) and the various applications via MFA.
+Candidates need to understand the concepts of SSO and its ability to let users access all needed applications by authenticating themselves only once and MFA with its need for various authentication factors (i.e., something you know, something you have and something you are).

-Candidates will need to understand CASBs works in mitigating high-risk security events and managing user activities in the cloud.
+Candidates need to understand how a CASB works to mitigate high-risk security events and manage user activities in the cloud.

 How to prepare for the CCSP exam

-Studying the right material is very important.
-The official books and material recommended by the (ISC)2 to take the CCSP exam include:
+Studying suitable material is recommended by (ISC)2 to take the CCSP exam.
+The official preparation material includes:

-- Official (ISC)² CCSP CBK Reference, Third Edition
+- Official (ISC)² CCSP CBK Reference, 3rd Edition